Anaheim vs Jalapeno: Roaster or Raw Heat?

 Quick Comparison

-Anaheim Pepper measures 500–3K SHU while Jalapeño registers 3K–8K SHU — making Jalapeño 3× hotter.
-Anaheim Pepper is known for its mild and sweet flavor (C. annuum), while Jalapeño offers bright and grassy notes (C. annuum).
+Anaheim Pepper measures 500–3K SHU while Jalapeño registers 3K–8K SHU.
+That makes Jalapeño about 3.2x hotter by upper SHU range.
+Anaheim Pepper is known for its mild, grassy-sweet, lightly earthy when roasted flavor (C. annuum), while Jalapeño offers Grassy, crisp, lightly sweet when red notes (C. annuum).

 Anaheim Pepper